magodu/cv-angular-2/README.md

 ## Build

-Run `ng build` to build the project.
+Run  `npm run build` or `ng build --prod --aot` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm test` or `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+A browser with localhost:9876 would be asked

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

-## Deploying to GitHub Pages

-Run `ng github-pages:deploy` to deploy to GitHub Pages.

 ## Further help